tarwn/lessthandot-hugo/blogs/content/posts/2014-09-23-the-magic-alt-button.md

 </p>

 <p style="text-align: justify">
   That was created pretty fast, right?
 A lot faster than typing everything, even with Intellisense.
-Of course, we want an efficient update statement, so we’ll add a WHERE clause with the same techniques that will check if anything has changed at all.
+Of course, we want an efficient update statement, so we'll add a WHERE clause with the same techniques that will check if anything has changed at all.
 </p>

 <p style="text-align: justify">